 Streaming Free Trials Without a Credit Card: 2026 Reality

-Four services let you watch without putting a card on file: Apple TV+ in specific conditions, Peacock Free tier permanently, Tubi permanently, Pluto TV permanently.
-Plus Amazon Freevee and the Roku Channel as bonus free options.
+Several services let you watch without putting a card on file: Apple TV+ in specific conditions, plus the permanently-free Tubi, Pluto TV, Amazon Freevee and the Roku Channel.
+(Peacock's free tier closed to new sign-ups in January 2023, so it no longer counts.)
 Here is the honest list and the pre-paid card warning.

 No-card streaming options